 HISTORY 255D

-From Sally Hemings to Barack Obama, this course explores the ways that racial identity has been experienced, represented, and contested throughout American history.
+From Sally Hemings to Michelle Obama and Beyonce, this course explores the ways that racial identity has been experienced, represented, and contested throughout American history.
 Engaging historical, legal, and literary texts and films, this course examines major historical transformations that have shaped our understanding of racial identity.
-This course also draws on other imaginative modes including autobiography, memoir, photography, and music to consider the ways that racial identity has been represented in American society.
-Most broadly, this course interrogates the problem of American identity and examines the interplay between racial identity and American identity.
+This course also draws on other imaginative modes including autobiography, memoir, photography, and music to consider the ways that racial identity has been represented in American culture.
 UG Reqs: GER:DB-SocSci, GER:EC-AmerCul, WAY-EDP Grading: Letter (ABCD/NP) Units: 5

 Spring